 The rest lies bleeding and but lives to mourn.

-After his release he settled in Wilmington.
+After his release, he settled in Wilmington.
 During the War of 1812, Callender at fifty-eight again served his country, as captain of militia units massed here.
-He was also the city clerk, a vestryman, and the leader of the choir until his death at seventy-five.
+He was for many years the city clerk, a vestryman, and the leader of the choir almost until his death at seventy-five.
 His only surviving child laid him to rest beside her mother in the yard of the church he served so faithfully.
 The stone for his wife Mary, sadly now disintegrated, bore the names of five of their seven children who died within six years of each other, before her own death at forty-two.

-Along with the stories of men honored here are the untold stories of the bravery and devotion of the women who made their exploits possible.
-There was endless labor for wives who tended the animals and kept children fed, clothed, and nursed through numerous illnesses while their husbands were town and nation-building.
+Along with the stories of men honored here are the untold stories of the bravery and industry of the women who made their exploits possible.
+There was endless labor for wives, who tended the animals and kept children fed, clothed, and nursed through numerous illnesses while their husbands were town-and-nation building.

 Bearing their children was so often a death sentence.
-What must it have been like to endure repeated pregnancies without adequate medical care or sanitation through winter cold, relentless humid summer heat, mosquitoes, and recurring plagues of Yellow Fever and Malaria?
+What must it have been like to endure repeated pregnancies without adequate medical care or sanitation through winter cold, relentless humid summer heat, mosquitoes, and recurring plagues of yellow fever and malaria?
 There are eight women buried here with their newborns.
-One of the ledgers set close together just across from the door of the Great Hall is for Harriet Greer, forty-three.
+One of the ledgers set close together just across from the door into the Great Hall is for Harriet Greer, forty-three.
 Her daughter lived, as did the baby of Mary Davis, age eighteen, who is buried a few steps farther east near the obelisk.
 Their similar inscriptions read,

 “Lo where this stone in silence weeps,

 A friend, a wife, a mother sleeps